nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_multiprotocol/objects_multiprotocol.rst

 #.
 Click on **Login**

 #.
-Check if your folder and files are present in the *Intials*-multi bucket
+Check if your files are present in the *Intials*-multi bucket

    .. figure:: images/objects_list_multi_bucket.png